HullaBrian/HullaBrian/README.md

 - Interested in incident response

 ## Blog
 Interested in some cool blog posts?
-I write blog posts on occasion at [beierle.win](https://beierle.win).
+I write them on occasion at [beierle.win](https://beierle.win).

 <!--
 **HullaBrian/HullaBrian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.